hashicorp/terraform-provider-aws/website/docs/r/storagegateway_gateway.html.markdown

 * `medium_changer_type` - (Optional) Type of medium changer to use for tape gateway.
 Terraform cannot detect drift of this argument.
 Valid values: `STK-L700`, `AWS-Gateway-VTL`.
 * `smb_active_directory_settings` - (Optional) Nested argument with Active Directory domain join information for Server Message Block (SMB) file shares.
 Only valid for `FILE_S3` gateway type.
 Must be set before creating `ActiveDirectory` authentication SMB file shares.
 More details below.
 * `smb_guest_password` - (Optional) Guest password for Server Message Block (SMB) file shares.
 Only valid for `FILE_S3` gateway type.
 Must be set before creating `GuestAccess` authentication SMB file shares.
 Terraform can only detect drift of the existence of a guest password, not its actual value from the gateway.
 Terraform can however update the password with changing the argument.
+* `smb_security_strategy` - (Optional) Specifies the type of security strategy.
+Valid values are: `ClientSpecified`, `MandatorySigning`, and `MandatoryEncryption`.
+See [Setting a Security Level for Your Gateway](https://docs.aws.amazon.com/storagegateway/latest/userguide/managing-gateway-file.html#security-strategy) for more information.
 * `tape_drive_type` - (Optional) Type of tape drive to use for tape gateway.
 Terraform cannot detect drift of this argument.
 Valid values: `IBM-ULT3580-TD5`.
 * `tags` - (Optional) Key-value map of resource tags